-She was recently appointed Special Editor of the new journal AI Education, a journal of Technology & Innovation of NAI.
-Among her awards are the Graduate Teacher of the Year 2020-21, Vocational Service Award from Anchorage International Rotary Club, Paul Harris Fellow, the 2001 Women in Technology Award for Entrepreneurship, Award of Honor in Recognition of Extraordinary Leadership, and Management from Lockheed, Special Recognition Award from DARPA, a Special Achievement Award from the CIA.
-She provided testimony on emerging technologies to the US Senate and Alaska state legislators, and the Governor appointed her to serve on the New Industry Development Team.
-She is a Member of the Anchorage International Rotary Club's Board and an Alumni Member of the FBI Citizens Academy.
+She was featured in the 25th Anniversary Edition of IEEE Women in Engineering as a “Prolific Innovator” and was the IBM Distinguished Speaker for their webinar series broadcast worldwide – she presented “The Convergence of Emerging Technologies with AI.”
+Also, she was appointed Special Editor of the new journal AI Education Journal of NAI and has a contract with World Scientific to write her book “Global Supply Chain Management with Emerging Technologies.”
+Among her awards are the CBPP Innovator Award 2021-22, CBPP Graduate Teacher of the Year 2020-21, Vocational Service Award from Anchorage International Rotary Club, Paul Harris Fellow, the 2001 Women in Technology Award for Entrepreneurship, Award of Honor in Recognition of Extraordinary Leadership, and Management from Lockheed, Special Recognition Award from DARPA, a Special Achievement Award from the CIA.